 The Foundation, and its predecessor Coonamessett Farm Inc., has been providing research services for over twenty years.
 The members of the Board of Directors have decades of experience in engineering, science, and education.
 They are supported by a young and dynamic staff of scientists that excel in their respective projects at sea, in the field, or behind a computer.
 Each project’s research team is assembled carefully to ensure the accomplishment of the all objectives by partnering CFF’s skilled workers with government, academic, and private sector professionals in a wide range of disciplines.

 The Directors and staff possess experience and backgrounds in aquaculture, farming, fishing, renewable energy, engineering, finance, education, resource management, fish and shellfish health assessment, and government regulations.
-Specific skill sets include crop production management, literature searches and reviews, knowledge of federal, state and local regulatory resource protection requirements (environmental permitting), preparation of environmental impact studies (EAs and EIS documents), cost estimating and implementation of management plans, at-sea data collection, underwater videography, marine living resource surveys (including protected species), invasive species control, hydroponics, and ecological restoration.
+Specific skill sets include crop production management, literature searches and reviews, knowledge of federal, state and local regulatory resource protection requirements (environmental permitting), preparation of environmental impact studies (EAs and EIS documents), cost estimating and implementation of management plans, at-sea data collection, underwater photography and videography, marine living resource surveys (including protected species), invasive species control, hydroponics, and ecological restoration.